 - Applicants must be 18 year of age or older as of 17th September 2018.

 - Persons who are (1) residents of embargoed countries, (2) ordinarily residents in embargoed countries, or (3) otherwise prohibited by applicable export controls and sanctions programs are not eligible to apply for this scholarship.

 Recipients will be selected based on the overall strength of their essays and application materials compared to the entire applicant pool.

 How to Apply

-Details of the application process can be found on the Scholarship website.
+Full details of the application process can be found on the Google Europe Students with Disabilities Scholarship website.